Computable analogs of cardinal characteristics: Prediction and Rearrangement: Rearrangement

 To see that this is true, we can use exactly the same $g_e$ as we used in Theorem \ref{highimperturb}.
 Remember, if $\varphi_e$ is a computable permutation, then $g_e$ is total computable.
 Since $f$ is not dominated by any computable function, it follows that $f(n)>g_e(n)$ infinitely often.
-In particular, since $f$ is monotone increasing, there must be infinitely-many $n$ so that $f^{n+2}(0)\geq g_e(f^n(0))$.
-For each such $n$, there is an initial partial sum of the $b_{\varphi_e(k)}$ which differs from $\sum\limits_{n=0}^j a_n$ by at most $|a_{j+1}|$.
+In particular, since $f$ is monotone increasing, there must be infinitely many $n$ so that $f^{n+2}(0)\geq g_e(f^n(0))$.
+For each such $n$, there is an initial partial sum of the $b_{\varphi_e(k)}$ which differs from $\sum\limits_{k=0}^n a_k$ by at most $|a_{n+1}|$.
 These pairs have the desired property.

-Then, since $|a_n|\rightarrow0$ for $n$ large, the initial partial sums of the $b_{\varphi_e(k)}$ are infinitely often arbitrarily close to those of the $a_n$.
+Now, since $|a_n|\rightarrow0$ for $n$ large, the initial partial sums of the $b_{\varphi_e(k)}$ are infinitely often arbitrarily close to those of the $a_n$.
 It follows that $\sum b_{\varphi_e(k)}$ can neither converge to a different limit than $\sum a_n$, nor diverge to infinity.
-Thus we have that $\sum b_k$ is a weakly imperturbable sum, as desired.\end{proof}
+Thus we have that $\sum b_k$ is a weakly imperturbable series, as desired.\end{proof}

 For the next lemma we will need the following definitions and facts from \cite{rute2012algorithmic}: